SwarmUS/SwarmUS-doc/docs/sections/user-guide/basic-examples/buzz-control-robot.md

 Since the function returns no payload, the user must simply return an empty struct.

+!!! important
-> Notice that the order of the arguments match between the manifest and the callback's body.
+    Notice that the order of the arguments match between the manifest and the callback's body.
 This allows the other swarm element to send the arguments correctly.
 For more information on this, see [Defining Manifests](../../reference/HiveMindBridge/defining-manifests.md).

 **Registering `getStatus()`**